ShipEngine/connect-website/create-first-app.md

 Creating Your First App
 =======================
-The [ShipEngine Integration Platform CLI](./cli.md) provides you with everything you need to get started with your integration application.
+[ShipEngine Connect CLI](./cli.md) provides you with everything you need to get started with your integration application.

 > **Info**
-> Install the [ShipEngine Integration Platform CLI](./cli.md) before proceeding with this guide.
+> Install [ShipEngine Connect CLI](./cli.md) before proceeding with this guide.

 Using the CLI
 ------------------